agosztolai/MARBLE/README.md

 pip install .
 ```

+### Note on examples

+Running the scripts in the `/examples` folder to reproduce our results will rely on several dependencies that are not core to the MARBLE code.
+On Macs, run `brew install wget`, which you will need to download the datasets automatically.
+Further dependencies will install automatically when running the example notebooks.

 ## Quick start

 We suggest you study at least the example of a [simple vector fields over flat surfaces](https://github.com/agosztolai/MARBLE/blob/main/examples/toy_examples/ex_vector_field_flat_surface.py) to understand what behaviour to expect.

 Briefly, MARBLE takes two inputs

-1. `pos` - a list of `nxd` arrays, each defining a cloud of anchor points describing the geometry of a manifold
+1. `anchor` - a list of `nxd` arrays, each defining a cloud of anchor points describing the manifold
-2. `x` - a list of `nxD` arrays, defining a vector signal over the respective manifolds in 1.
+2. `vector` - a list of `nxD` arrays, defining a vector signal at the anchor points over the respective manifolds.
 For dynamical systems, D=d, but our code can also handle signals of other dimensions.
 Read more about [inputs](#inputs) and [different conditions](#conditions).

 Using these inputs, you can construct a dataset for MARBLE.